Characterization of Gaussian Universality Breakdown in High-Dimensional Empirical Risk Minimization: Preliminaries and Problem Setup

 These two assumptions suffice to establish the concentration of the minimizer $\hat\theta$, which is fundamental to our subsequent analysis of the score's asymptotic behavior. \begin{theorem}[\textbf{Concentration of $\hat\theta$}] Under Assumptions~\ref{ass:design} and~\ref{ass:regularity}, there exist constants $C,c>0$, independent of $n,p$, such that for any $1$-Lipschitz $f:\mathbb{R}^p\to\mathbb{R}$,

 \end{theorem}

-Theorem~\ref{the:concentration_theta}, combined with the concentration property of $x$ (Assumption~\ref{ass:design}), provides bounds on the operator norm of the covariance matrices $C_x$ and $C_{\hat\theta}$ of $x$ and $\hat \theta$.
-This result will be further explored to establish the asymptotic behavior of test scores in Theorem~\ref{the:approximation_xT_theta}.
+\Cref{the:concentration_theta}, combined with the concentration property of $x$ (\Cref{ass:design}), provides bounds on the operator norm of the covariance matrices $C_x$ and $C_{\hat\theta}$ of $x$ and $\hat \theta$.
+This result will be further explored to establish the asymptotic behavior of test scores in \Cref{the:approximation_xT_theta}.

 \begin{corollary}[\citet{louart2024operation}] Under Assumptions~\ref{ass:design} and~\ref{ass:regularity}, we have $\|C_{x}\|= O(1)$ and $\|C_{\hat\theta}\|= O(1/n)$. \end{corollary}